Originally published: Oct 27, 2010

 Read part 2 of the article.

 Scarcity is just one technique we can use to take advantage of people’s desire for playfulness and their natural curiosity.
-Stephen is exploring several of these techniques in his upcoming online UIE Virtual Seminar, Leveraging Seductive Interaction Design on Thursday, November 4.
+Stephen is exploring several of these techniques in his upcoming online UIE Virtual Seminar, Leveraging Seductive Interaction Design.
 We always find Stephen’s ideas to be inspirational and thought provoking, giving us new ways to put fun into our designs.
 You won’t want to miss Stephen’s seminar.

 Have you encountered designs that use scarcity?
 How about different ways to encourage users to act and participate?
 We’d love to see your examples.
 Share them with everyone on the UIE Brain Sparks blog.